“Find work. Earn money,” the Steady app promises.

 - Each gig requires its own separate application.

-Outside of monster “make extra money” posts like this, I honestly haven’t seen an app that attempts to do what Steady does: aggregate all the gig economy opportunities and put them in one place.
+I honestly haven’t found another app that attempts to do what Steady does: aggregate all the gig economy opportunities and put them in one place.

 For that, I commend the team at Steady.
 I met several of their team members at FinCon last year and I’m impressed with what they’ve built.